simoncblyth/opticks/notes/reference_versions.rst

 that are as standard as possible (ie used by very many others already) the runfile approach is recommended.
 While package managers claim to be able to install CUDA, I do not trust them.
 Also package managers have a tendency to update inappropriately.
-As Opticks builds against both CUDA and OptiX and the OptiX implementation is provided within the driver the version matching is more
+More control is needed when building against packages that build against CUDA.